ykoblick/Shabbat-Faq/faq.md

 5. How do I change my role to a guest or host?

-### App:

-1. I cant unlike a posting on the app.
-Why not?

-    * This one of the isses we expect to resolve soon.
-See more <a href='https://github.com/ykoblick/shabbatcom/issues/5'>here</a>.

 ### Account:

 1. I logged in to Shabbat.com with Facebook and cannot login to my account